Have you experienced the art of finishing?

 I have a theory as to why we won’t gather our courage with focus and devotion and do the damn work.
 Oddly, when our idea exists only in our minds, it remains perfect, unspoiled, and possible.
 A rose behind the glass.
 Hiding behind a clear membrane, we see it in detail wearing a clean, white shirt and pressed slacks.

 Unruffled and untested.

 What happens if we go about the business of piercing that membrane, reaching in, and pulling our idea toward us?
+What happens if we entertain the art of finishing?
 Not only do we worry that the idea is not that great, maybe even completely shitty, we also worry we are not up to the challenge of being the doula needed for the job.

 And then there’s the truly horrifying thought: if we try and fail, we can no longer hold the dream in our minds and hearts, returning to it like a dog to its water dish when we are thirsty for the pulsing potential of our creative expression.

 How about we reframe the idea or project from our having a focus on its endpoint and its sticky fear of judgment?
 Instead, we can decide to simply be curious, filled with wonder about this funny, little creature whispering to us to bring it to life.

 We can envision whom we will become along the way, through the dusty trails, foreboding woods, and swampy mazes.
 What will we learn?
 What will we need to jettison?
 What new beliefs will replace our outdated and worn mindset?

 We will fashion ourselves anew in the doing.

 And as glorious as our ideas may be, and however magnificent the thing is that we ultimately create, the truly wondrous miracle will be our reconstituted DNA.
 The DNA of someone who did the thing we thought we could not do.
 The true art of finishing.